 Topiramate can make birth control pills less effective.
 Use a barrier form of birth control (such as a condom or diaphragm with spermicide) to prevent pregnancy while taking topiramate.
 Tell your doctor if you become pregnant during treatment.

-Topiramate can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Topiramate can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 How should I take Trokendi XR (topiramate)?